Is disability the same as Social Security?

 How can I get an individually-owned (individual) disability insurance plan?

-All disability insurance policies – whether government-sponsored, like SSDI, or individual coverage from an insurance company like Guardian – share certain features.
-A good way to understand disability insurance is by evaluating SSDI’s features and comparing the information to other options.
-The five basic features to look at include:
+All disability insurance policies — whether government-sponsored, like SSDI, or individual coverage from an insurance company like Guardian — share certain features.
+Looking at these five key items can help you better understand disability insurance and compare your options:

 Premium: The monthly or annual amount you (or your employer) pay for the policy.